What exactly IS 'dark social'?

 Digital marketing agency Montfort have published an article which is really helpful - here's their guidance, verbatim:

 "An easy way to start measuring Dark Social traffic is to use URL shorteners, such as Bit.ly, to track outbound links.
 Shorter links also save your readers some characters if they want to post your content on social networks where space is limited, like Twitter.
 "All is not lost for your analytics, as most platforms (Google Analytics, Adobe Omniture, Chartbeat) have a section in their reports called “direct,” which counts all those apps that users use to click on links “direct to a site”, including Facebook, Reddit, Gmail, and Instant Messaging apps.
 "Twitter, on the other hand, has a special “t.co” URL shortener, which means Twitter referrals are always easily trackable.
 In the Twitter Analytics dashboard, there is a handy “Link Click” report that shows how many times links were clicked in your tweets."

 For more about dark social, check out this excellent article from Alexis C. Madrigal.

-Fi Shailes works at a digital agency as Head of Digital, with previous experience in financial services, fintech, IT and local authority / not-for-profit organisations.
+Fi Shailes works at creative agency twogether as a social strategist, with previous digital marketing experience in financial services, fintech, IT and not-for-profit.
 She freelances on the side (and writes a blog) at Digital Drum.

 Level up your social accounts